TarwzDev/LauncherLess/README.md

 # LauncherLess - Game Launcher with Anti Cheat
 > Launcher with anti cheat for online games.
+(Discontinued).

 ## Features
 * Connection to host server;